Citation, DOI & article data

 Adrenal calcification is best assessed on CT where it can be differentiated from a calcified adrenal mass or lesion.
-CT also allows simultaneous characterisation of any underlying lesions with size, density, enhancement and washout.
+CT also allows simultaneous characterization of any underlying lesions with size, density, enhancement, and washout.

 In children, neuroblastoma has been reported as the commonest calcifying adrenal mass 4.
 In adults, simple calcified cysts have been reported as common adrenal masses, characteristically showing peripheral curvilinear calcification.

-Post-haemorrhage calcification is usually seen after the initial adrenal haematoma has resolved and, hence, is not usually seen with an adrenal lesion.
-However, adrenal metastases such as from bronchogenic tumours can present with haemorrhage, making the diagnosis challenging.
+Post-hemorrhage calcification is usually seen after the initial adrenal hematoma has resolved and, hence, is not usually seen with an adrenal lesion.
+However, adrenal metastases such as from bronchogenic tumors can present with hemorrhage, making the diagnosis challenging.